Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models

 \section{Introduction}

-With the announcement in 2012 by the Large Hadron Collider (LHC) \cite{ATLAS:2012yve, CMS:2012qbp} of the discovery of a Higgs boson with a mass of approximately 125 GeV, the Standard Model (SM) of particle physics was definitively confirmed.
-Due to these numerous experimental confirmations, the SM has become the most successful theory for describing the motion and interactions of microscopic particles today.
-However, there still exist many puzzles that cannot be explained by the SM.
-These include: the strength of CP violation in the SM is insufficient to generate the matter-antimatter asymmetry of the universe \cite{Sakharov:1967dj,Kuzmin:1985mm}; neutrino oscillation experiments have confirmed that neutrinos have tiny masses \cite{Super-Kamiokande:1998kpq}, while in the SM, neutrino masses are strictly zero, etc.
+With the 2012 announcement by the Large Hadron Collider (LHC) \cite{ATLAS:2012yve,CMS:2012qbp} of a Higgs boson with a mass of approximately 125 GeV, the Standard Model (SM) of particle physics received decisive experimental confirmation.
+Owing to these numerous experimental confirmations, the SM has become the most successful theory for describing the behavior and interactions of elementary particles.
+However, many puzzles remain beyond the explanatory power of the SM.
+These include, for example, that the strength of CP violation in the SM is insufficient to generate the matter-antimatter asymmetry of the universe \cite{Sakharov:1967dj,Kuzmin:1985mm}, and that neutrino oscillation experiments have established that neutrinos have tiny masses \cite{Super-Kamiokande:1998kpq}, whereas in the SM neutrinos are strictly massless.